 This will cause each element of the user interface to display its special key name.
 This makes it easier to find the context for each key within the user interface.
 You can then search for the key on http://translations.a tlassian.com where you can enter an appropriate translation for your custom language pack.

 The key names are displayed with a 'lightning bolt' graphic.
-For example:
+Here's an example from a space sidebar: